Barbados Yacht Club: Club Amenities and Activities

 The Club has 4 tennis courts, a pickleball court, dining facilities and a beach bar.
 The beach bar was constructed in 2006.

 In 2014 a new building was constructed containing new facilities including a gym for members use on the south side of the property next to the beach bar.

 Most members boats are stored on land and launched and hauled out on the beach.
 Some member yachts are on moorings in Carlisle Bay.
 There are no dockage facilities.

+Militaria on Club Grounds

+At the Club’s driveway entrance gate there are 4 columns in the walls surmounted by 24 pound cannonballs painted blue.

-On the grounds of the Club adjacent to the Beach Bar is a mounted British 24-pounder long gun bearing the royal cypher of King George II of Great Britain.
+Adjacent to the Beach Bar is a mounted eighteenth century British 24-pounder long gun bearing the royal cypher of King George II of Great Britain.
 The cannon was found during excavations of the Eastern Boat Dock in the Club’s boat yard in 2012.
 The cannon was installed in memory of a club member Major Mike Hartland.

-To the east of the clubhouse in the driveway turning circle are 2 18th-19th century mounted 12 pounder carronade found during demolition and excavation of a Royal Navy building to the northeast of Shot Hall.
+To the east of the clubhouse in the driveway turning circle are 2 19th century mounted 24 pounder carronade found during demolition and excavation of a Royal Navy building to the northeast of Shot Hall.